e18e/e18e/docs/blog/community-showcase-q2.md

 Thanks to [@michael.faith](https://bsky.app/profile/michael.faith) for migrating some of these, and the maintainers who made the move themselves!

-## tinyglobby & fdir
+## fdir

-Yet again, tinyglobby and fdir have both been busy improving performance and usability.

 With help from [@sxzz](https://bsky.app/profile/sxzz.dev) and [@thealexlichter](https://bsky.app/profile/thealexlichter.com), fdir is now bundled using [tsdown](https://github.com/rolldown/tsdown).
 This has lead to almost a 3x reduction in install size and a much faster build time for the maintainers!

-tinyglobby itself has also recently seen the introduction of some reproducible benchmarks, and these have lead to even more performance improvements.
-We're now able to show that tinyglobby is the fastest glob library out there in many cases :fire:
+This is unreleased as of writing, but will be coming soon.
+Keep an eye on the [releases page](https://github.com/thecodrr/fdir/releases).

-Finally, an upcoming feature for fdir (which tinyglobby may lean on) is the ability to use async iterators rather than callback-style APIs.
+Another upcoming feature for fdir is the ability to use async iterators rather than callback-style APIs.
 This should come with a massive reduction in memory usage and will look something like this:

 ```ts
 import { fdir } from 'fdir'